moorara/milad.dev/content/posts/ad-platform.md

   - **Second-Price (Vickery) Auction**
     - Bidders submit sealed bids without knowing about others' bid.
     - The highest bidder wins but the price paid is the second-highest bid (plus 1 cent).
-    - This model incentivize bidders to bid their true value.
+    - This model incentivizes bidders to bid their true value.

 ### Ad Ranking/Pricing

   - When there are multiple ad slots available, we need to decide what ad appears in each slot.
     - We assign a rank no. (position) to each ad.
-  - This decision can be made based on variety of factors:
+  - This decision can be made based on a variety of factors:
     - Bid price
     - Ad relevancy (**Relevance Score**)
     - Ad quality (**Quality Score**)